This guide describes how to run iOS tests using the Firebase console.

 If it's your first test, click Get Started under iOS.
 If it isn't, click Run a Test, and then select Run an XCTest.

 .zipfile you created.

-- Check the box for each device, version, orientation, and locale you'd like to test on.
+Check the box for each device, version, orientation, and locale you'd like to test against.